We know educators are incredibly busy and fitting more into an already full day can be a challenge.

 Suicide prevention and response

-The Suicide Prevention and Suicide Response resources will assist with planning and implementing roles and processes, including structures for managing the first hours, days and weeks after a death by suicide, and for moving into recovery and returning to a normal routine.
-It includes strategies for supporting staff, students and families, and for managing risk associated with suicide.
+The Suicide Prevention and Suicide Response resources will assist your school with the planning and implementation of roles and processes, including structures for managing the first hours, days and weeks after a death by suicide, and for moving into recovery and returning to a normal routine.
+The resources include strategies for supporting staff, students and families, and for managing risk associated with suicide.

 A Be You Consultant can support your community throughout the planning and response phase.